gregrickaby/nextjs-wordpress/backend/README.md

 docker-compose up -d
 ```

-> Both MySQL and WordPress data _will_ persist when you stop the containers.
+> Both MySQL and WordPress data _will_ persist when you recreate the containers.

 ---